dfinity/motoko/design/Units.md

 This compilation scheme expresses units as dynamically linkable Wasm modules (according to the [dynamic linking spec](https://github.com/WebAssembly/tool-conventions/blob/master/DynamicLinking.md).

-Imports are resolved to Wasm modules by appending `.wasm` to the impot path.
+Imports are resolved to Wasm modules by appending `.wasm` to the import path.

 The exported module is mapped to Wasm exports (functions and globals) in an implementation-defined way that may vary between compiler versions.